-Why Vegan Ethiopian Cuisine Is So Special
+Why Is Vegan Ethiopian Cuisine So Special?

 Ethiopian food has a long tradition of plant-based cooking rooted in religious fasting practices.
 Generations of cooks have perfected the art of making vegetables, legumes, and grains taste incredibly complex and satisfying.